La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Polite requests

-The interjection **.e'o** in the beginning of a sentence turns it into a request:
+The interjection **.e'o** at the beginning of a sentence turns it into a polite request:

 > **.e'o do lebna le fonxa**
 > _Could you take the phone, please?_